MrMeowzz/Funkin-MrMeowzz/README.md

 2. Follow instructions to install the application properly.
 3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.
 4. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.
-5. Run `haxelib git extension-webm https://github.com/MrMeowzz/extension-webm` to install the extension-webm fork.
+5. Run `haxelib git extension-webm https://github.com/MrMeowzz/extension-webm` to install the extension-webm fork (for week 7 cutscenes).

 You should have everything ready for compiling the game!
 Follow the guide below to continue!